Biorich plantations – mimicking nature to integrate conservation & production

 Over 60 people from as far apart as north-east Victoria and the Otways came to Lal Lal for a field day during World Environment Week in June 2011 to see and learn about a new type of revegetation that integrates conservation and production.
 A freshly erected display board highlighted the principle behind the design of the ‘biorich’ plantation: “Planting for people and the planet.”

 The demonstration plantation is within the Imerys Mineral kaolin mining site buffer zone at Lal Lal.
-“It aims to demonstrate the importance and potential of combining biodiversity with farm forestry on a large enough scale to really make a difference,” says Phil Kinghorn, President of Ballarat Region Treegrowers, which is the lead organisation for the project.
+“It aims to demonstrate the importance and potential of combining biodiversity with farm forestry on a large enough scale to really make a difference,” said Phil Kinghorn, past President of Ballarat Region Treegrowers, which is the lead organisation for the project.

 Half of the proposed 10 hectare site was planted to the south of the dam (pictured right) in October 2010 by local landowners, Landcare and AFG members with over 40 species (over 3,000 plants) plus 10 clumps of forestry species including blue gum (both Sydney and globulus), red gum, spotted gum and blackwood.